THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

-But rock salt is expensive and I found some frugal alternatives to rock salt to melt ice.
+But driveway salt is expensive and I found some frugal alternatives to rock salt to melt ice.

 At the top of the list is using water softener salt.

-But water softener salt isn’t your only option.
-Below are 6 of the best alternatives to rock salt for melting ice and keeping more money in your pocket.
+Below are 7 of the best alternatives to rock salt to melt snow and ice and keep more money in your pocket.

-6 Cheaper Alternatives To Rock Salt
+7 Cheaper Alternatives To Rock Salt

 How To Melt Ice